Château Cap de Mourlin 2015 - Saint Émilion Grand Cru

 About the wine:

 Merlot (65%) blends with the two Cabernets in this 2015 vintage, which emphasizes finesse and elegance over power.
-Our tasters are charmed by its alluring bouquet, blending fresh red fruit—with raspberry at the forefront—and a full range of woody notes: vanilla, cinnamon, brioche, and licorice.
-On the palate, this wine captivates with its suppleness and roundness, framed by fine, fresh woody tannins with a hint of licorice.
+Our tasters are captivated by its charming bouquet, blending fresh red fruit—with raspberry at the forefront—and a full range of woody notes: vanilla, cinnamon, brioche, and licorice.
+On the palate, this wine charms with its suppleness and roundness, framed by fine, fresh, woody tannins with a hint of licorice.

 Robert Parker - Wine Advocate